 What are the broker’s rules for real estate agents?

 Every broker and every office will have slightly different rules for their agents.
 It is up to the broker to come up with the rules and decide how little or how much the agent needs to be involved in the office.
 Some large brokerages will require training, a certain amount of hours put in calling people, holding open houses and other tasks.
 Those large offices may also offer the agent leads, a mentor, office space, a secretary and other services.
 Other offices will require nothing from the agent and in turn offer the agent no services either.
 There are all types of offices from one spectrum to the next that offer all types of different packages for agents.
-Here is a great article on how much money real estate agents can make.

 If you are interested in taking online classes, Real Estate Express offers classes in all 50 states and is very affordable.